-To support this initiative, New Jersey American Water created an interactive map and a robust website to help our customers learn or identify their service line material and the next steps they can take to support this initiative.
-To learn more about the program and to view the inventory map please visit newjerseyamwater.com/leadfacts.
+To support this initiative, New Jersey American Water has created an interactive map to help our customers learn or identify their service line material and the next steps they can take to support this initiative.
+To access the inventory map, please visit newjerseyamwater.com/leadfacts and to self-identify your service line, visit newjerseyamwater.com/survey.